 More information about Kenya is available on the Kenya Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 Ethnic-based political divisions, interference in key institutions, corruption, and impunity have posed challenges to Kenya’s democracy.
-In the wake of widespread violence following the disputed 2007 presidential election, Kenyans adopted a new constitution in a national referendum in August 2010, which mandated devolution of some political authority and funding to Kenya’s 47 counties.
+In the wake of widespread violence following the disputed 2007 presidential election, Kenyans adopted a new constitution in a national referendum in August 2010, which mandated the transfer of some federal political authority and funding to Kenya’s 47 counties.
 Kenya’s 2013 and 2017 elections were more peaceful, though concerns remain about the independence and credibility of democratic institutions and the government’s adherence to the rule of law.
-Kenya’s next election is scheduled for 2022.
+Kenya’s next election is scheduled for August 2022.

 U.S. Security Relationship with Kenya

 The United States has a strategic interest in Kenya’s security and stability, and that commitment is reflected in our partnership on regional and global security issues.
 The United States has four security assistance objectives in Kenya: 1) professionalize the Kenyan military forces; 2) increase Kenyan counterterrorism and border security capabilities; 3) increase maritime security awareness; and 4) improve peacekeeping capabilities.
-Our longstanding security assistance program is a cornerstone of the bilateral relationship
+Our longstanding security assistance program is a cornerstone of the bilateral relationship.

 U.S. Assistance to Kenya

 As a developing partner in East Africa, Kenya is a recipient of significant U.S. foreign assistance.
 The United States seeks to advance its national security and economic prosperity interests by helping strengthen economic stability, security, health, education, environment, rule of law, and democratic governance in Kenya, as well as by countering violent extremism and combatting wildlife trafficking.
-As part of U.S. global leadership, the United States is supporting Kenya’s efforts to contain the COVID-19 pandemic through training and research, equipment, testing, and supporting health, water, sanitation, education, employment, and food security needs.
+As part of U.S. global leadership, the United States is supporting Kenya’s efforts to contain the COVID-19 pandemic through vaccine donations, training and research, equipment, testing, and supporting health, water, sanitation, education, employment, and food security needs.

 Bilateral Economic Relations